cosmos/sdk-tutorials/academy/5-ibc/go-relayer.md

 ```

 You can see that the stake balances decreased on each chain because of the set fees in the configuration.

+## Next up

+After having taken a look at the Go relayer, it is now time to turn to the Hermes relayer in the [next section](./hermes-relayer.md).